Berberis (or Mahonia) aquafolium (B. repens or nervosa species also used), a.k.a. Oregon Mountain Grape, Holly-leaved Barberry

 Oregon Grape is a natural antibiotic with growing popularity.
 It produces the same powerful alkaloid, berberine, which give other herbal antibiotics such as goldenseal and goldenthread their yellowish color.
 Other plants in Oregon Grape’s family, Berberidaceae, have smaller amounts of berberine in their stems.
 Scratching a tiny patch of this shrub’s bark aside reveals a golden treasure trove of medicine.
 Berberine penetrates the entire plant from its flowers to its roots.
 This bitter chemical is the main reason that Oregon Grape tops the list of most popular herbs in the natural healer’s cupboard.

-Medicinal Properties and Actions of Oregon Grape
+Medicinal Properties of Oregon Grape

 berberine berbamine oxyacanthine

 As an amoebocide, Oregon Grape makes a great travelling companion.
 Disease vectoring amoebas live in water and can cause dysentery or skin rashes.
 The berberine alkaloids act on our cell’s DNA to prevent amoebas from take hold in the body.
 This herb may be taken effectively in a variety of forms: tinctures, glycerites, capsules, powder, oil, and in salves.